Part 7 of The Founder's Guide to AI-Enabled Roll-Ups

 Week 6: The senior manager—the one who ran day-to-day operations and knew every client's quirks—resigned.
 She'd been approached by a competitor and decided the uncertainty wasn't worth it.
 The founder had known she was unhappy but hadn't had time to address it.
 The retention bonus offer came two days after she'd already accepted the other role.

 Week 10: Payroll migrated to platform systems.
 Benefits transitioned.
-The new email domain went live.
+New email domain went live.
 Staff complained about having to learn new software while trying to do their actual jobs.
 One client called, confused by the email address change, wondering if the firm had been sold.
 "Yes," the founder said, "but nothing's changing for you."
 He wasn't sure that was true.

-Month 4: First AI tools arrived, document processing for tax returns, and automated data extraction from client financials.
+Month 4: First AI tools arrived—document processing for tax returns, automated data extraction from client financials.
 The pilot covered three staff members and twenty clients.
 Results were mixed.
 The extraction worked well on clean digital documents; it struggled with scanned PDFs and handwritten notes, which comprised half the client base.

 Month 8: The pilot expanded.
 Staff training intensified.
 Productivity metrics showed modest improvement—maybe 15% time savings on covered workflows.
 Not the 40% the pitch deck had promised, but measurable.
 The founder began to believe the transformation might actually work.